shesharpnl/.github/README.md

 ## Contributing

 Welcome!
 We appreciate your interest in contributing to our project.
+We accept PRs from existing community members and individuals that identify as an underrepresented gender in tech.
 This [document](CONTRIBUTING.md) outlines the process for making contributions and provides guidelines for developers.

 ## Support